 It is important to note that hormonal imbalances can affect both men and women.
 In men, hormonal imbalances can lead to decreased sperm production, low testosterone levels, and erectile dysfunction, all of which can impact fertility.

-Diagnosing hormonal imbalances involves a thorough evaluation of hormone levels through tests.
+Diagnosing hormonal imbalances involves a thorough evaluation of hormone levels through blood tests.
 Once a hormonal imbalance is identified, treatment options can be explored.
 Hormone replacement therapy, medication, lifestyle changes, and dietary modifications may be recommended to restore hormonal balance and improve fertility.

 It is crucial for couples struggling with infertility to consult with a healthcare professional who specializes in reproductive medicine.
 They can provide a comprehensive evaluation, diagnose any underlying hormonal imbalances, and recommend appropriate treatment options to increase the chances of conception.